nhaus12/getting-and-cleaning-data/README.md

 <h3>Overview of script operations</h3>

+*This description should be read in conjunction with the comments in the run_analysis.R file.*

 The script *run_analysis.R* carries out the following steps:
 * Load the test, train, and features data into R, as well as the activity labels, from the source data set.
 * Extract and merge all data into a single data frame: